Vienna's social housing as a role model for cities worldwide

 London's Deputy Mayor Tom Copley and Deputy Mayor and Executive City Councillor for Housing Kathrin Gaál

-The interest in social housing in Vienna is unbroken.
+The interest in Vienna's social housing is unbroken.
 Every year, delegations from all over the world come to Vienna to learn about the city's housing policy.
 The focus is on how social housing can be implemented so consistently and successfully over so many years.
-Major German cities are particularly interested, as are cities such as Montreal and, more recently, London.

 Tom Copley was very impressed and now hopes to use the knowledge gained in Vienna to help tackle the lack of affordable housing in London.